AnshDeotale04/Traffic-time-prediction/README.md

 ## 👨‍💻 Author

-Created as a first-year college project exploring traffic optimization algorithms.
+Created as a college project exploring traffic optimization algorithms to study basics of python and logic

 ---